badmanwillis/Robot-Football-Vision-AI/README.md

 ## Videos
-Videos of the application in action.
+Videos of the project through its development.

-## invariance to location
-reference videos and talk a bit
+## CNN MV application success
+Object recognition achieved in early March, with an ovefit model (dataset of less than 700 samples), to test code.
+[Link - CNN MV application success](https://www.youtube.com/watch?v=br7uWylh_Wc)

 ## invariance to obstruction
+Intended as a tool to speed up dataset labelling of position coordinates, this program had intended use in localisation from the model approach.
+[Link - Image Dataset Labelling Tool](https://www.youtube.com/watch?v=btqyVI-VSBE)

 ## invariance to enviroment